 Your tag handler class is implemented as part of a tag library.

-For more information, see Chapter 4, "Implementing the Tag Handler."
+See for more information.

 2. Reference the tag library in your JSP source using the JSP <taglib> directive.
 A tag library is a collection of JSP tags.
 Include this directive at the top of your JSP source.

-For more information, see Section 5.1, "Configuring JSP Tag Libraries."
+See Configuring JSP Tag Libraries for more information.

-- 3. Write the tag library descriptor (TLD).
+3. Write the tag library descriptor (TLD).
 The TLD defines the tag library and provides additional information about each tag, such as the name of the tag handler class, attributes, and other information about the tags.

-For more information, see Chapter 3, "Creating a Tag Library Descriptor." - 4.
-Reference the TLD in the Web application deployment descriptor (web.xml). - 5.
+See Creating a Tag Library Descriptor for more information.

+- 4. Reference the TLD in the Web application deployment descriptor (web.xml). - 5.
 Use your custom tag in your JSP.

-For more information, see Section 5.1, "Configuring JSP Tag Libraries."
+See Configuring JSP Tag Libraries for more information.